help-me-mom/ng-mocks/README.md

 ---

-### How to mock a directive
+### How to create a mock directive

-There is a `MockDirective` function covering almost all needs for mocking behavior.
+There is a `MockDirective` function covering almost all needs for mock behavior.

-- `MockDirective( MyDirective )` - returns a mocked copy of `MyDirective` directive.
+- `MockDirective( MyDirective )` - returns a mock copy of `MyDirective` directive.
-- `MockDirectives( MyDirective1, MyDirective2, ... )` - returns an array of mocked directives.
+- `MockDirectives( MyDirective1, MyDirective2, ... )` - returns an array of mock directives.

-**A mocked copy of an angular directive** respects its original directive as a type of `MockedDirective<T>` and provides:
+**a mock directive out of an angular directive** respects its original directive as a type of `MockedDirective<T>` and provides:

 - the same `selector`